MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-workspace.md

 If a field's value is read from the original invoice through optical character recognition (OCR), a symbol appears on the field.
 If you select the symbol, the document viewer zooms in and highlights the place that the field value is read from, to help you verify invoice data.

-To reset the document viewer to its original display ratio, follow one of these steps:
+To reset the document viewer to its original magnification, follow one of these steps:

 - Select the same symbol that you previously selected.
 - Select the button in the upper-right corner of the document viewer.